Fire safety problems delay new Berlin airport yet again

 "We have noticed in test runs over the past days and weeks that there is still need for action on many matters," a Lufthansa spokesman said in a statement.

-The new airport aims to eventually handle up to 45 million people a year.
-Schoenefeld and Tegel get 24 million, less than half the traffic at Germany's main airport in Frankfurt.

-The overnight move from Tegel will require a lot of manpower and mean shutting down a motorway for hours.
-Airlines have been selling tickets for flights from Berlin-Brandenburg for months.
+Irish carriers Ryanair (RYA.I) and Aer Lingus AERL.I had no immediate comment.
+British low-cost carrier easyJet (EZJ.L) said it would launch its planned new routes from Schoenefeld, while British Airways (ICAG.L) will stay at Tegel for now.

-(Additional reporting by Erik Kirschbaum, Holger Hansen, Maria Sheahan and Peter Maushagen; Edited by Louise Ireland and Stephen Brown)
+(Additional reporting by Erik Kirschbaum, Holger Hansen, Maria Sheahan, Peter Maushagen, Padraic Halpin, Lorraine Turner, Sarah Young and Rhys Jones; Editing by Louise Ireland and Stephen Brown)